outis-cloud/name/README.md

 # NameShift: DNS Management Script

 NameShift is a DNS management script designed for the installation, configuration, and management of CoreDNS.
-This script provides various features such as adding domains, creating DNS records, viewing logs, and backing up CoreDNS settings.
+This script provides various features such as adding domains, creating DNS records  and backing up CoreDNS settings.

 ## Features